snowmannn129/snowmannn129/README.md

 📢 **Spread the Word** – Share the project with others who might benefit!
 💰 **Support Development** – Donations help keep RebelSUITE alive and growing.
 You can contribute via **[PayPal](https://www.paypal.com/donate/?hosted_button_id=5CVDF9XX5858U)**.
 Every donation goes toward making these tools better and more accessible.

-Even if you’re not a developer, **your feedback matters**—testing, ideas, and support help drive the project forward.
+Even if you're not a developer, **your feedback matters**—testing, ideas, and support help drive the project forward.

 ---